rpuntaie/blog/from_concepts_to_computing.rst

          between subsystems.
 The subsystems change because of the gain or loss of information.

-         If the system as a whole looses energy certain structures settle in and stay for a longer time.
+         If the system as a whole loses energy certain structures settle in and stay for a longer time.
 This *structural cooling* reduces the dimension (number of variables), which reduces the information and frees it to the surrounding (e.g. `exergonic